Do you operate an LLC and need to purchase health insurance for you and your team?

 The Affordable Care Act was designed to give Americans access to health insurance that is affordable and comprehensive.
 This includes giving access to self-employed individuals, freelancers, contractors, and owners of small businesses.

 The next thing you’ll want to determine is whether you need coverage for yourself or yourself and employees.
 There are some differences in the path you’ll take in the market place, so pay attention to the options for choosing health insurance as a self-employed individual or small business owner.
+It always best to consult the internal revenue service website for any changes to the rules.

 Choosing Healthcare for Small Businesses and Self-Employed Individuals